Edinburgh-University-String-Orchestra/euso-website/content/committee/hannah.md

 ---
-title: 'Hannah Williams-Brown – Secretary'
+title: 'Hannah Williams-Brown – President'
 template: committee
-thumbnail: '../images/headshots/hannah.jpg'
+thumbnail: '../images/headshots/hannah.png'
 slug: committee-hannah
 featured: true
 ---

+The President chairs the committee and committee meetings.
-The Secretary is responsible for the administration of EUSO and any correspondence within or behalf of EUSO.
+He is responsible for the conduct of EUSO and keeps everything running.

 Here are a few words from Hannah:

-> Hi!
-I’m Hannah.
-I’m a second year music student and EUSO’s secretary for this year.
-My job is to take care of the society's admin.
-Looking forward to seeing you at our next one!
+> Hi, I’m Hannah and I’m very excited to be President of EUSO this year.
+I’m a fourth year music student and I play the cello.
+Over this summer I was so happy to be able to go to Italy to play in an opera, but of course didn’t manage to get tanned at all.
+I can’t wait to hopefully play some real life music again this semester!

 [Contact information](/contact/)